dwahme/shellcraft/README.md

 Uncommon Hacks Hackathon 2020 Submission.
 See the Devpost project here: https://devpost.com/software/shellcraft.
 Awarded "Most Technically Impressive 2020"

+This only uses python library packages, so it should work on any Unix system.
+Windows is a bit weird- we will try to debug it later.
+There's a lot of bugs due to only having 24 hours to implement at the hackathon; we'll try to fix them at some point

 ## What it does